Crystal monochromator

 A crystal monochromator is a device in neutron and X-ray optics to select a defined wavelength of the radiation for further purpose on a dedicated instrument or beamline.
 It operates through the diffraction process according to Bragg's law.

 Similar devices are called crystal analyzer for the examination of scattered radiation.

+Crystal Monochromator

+A crystal monochromator is an optical device used in X-ray and neutron spectroscopy to isolate a specific wavelength or a narrow range of wavelengths from a broader spectrum of radiation.
+It operates based on the principle of diffraction through a crystalline structure, governed by Bragg's Law.
+Crystal monochromators are integral to applications in materials science, structural biology, and high-energy physics.

+Principles of Operation

+Crystal monochromators utilize the atomic lattice structure of a crystal to diffract incident radiation at specific angles.
+The diffraction condition is defined by Bragg’s Law: